 Almost all forms of housing are covered by the Fair Housing Act.
 There are, however, several exceptions to these prohibitions.
 Generally, owner-occupied buildings with no more than four units, single family housing sold or rented without the use of a broker, and housing operated by organizations and private clubs that limit occupancy to members do not have to comply with the Act.

 If You Have Experienced Race Discrimination in Housing

 There is a process established for individuals who feel they have suffered race discrimination under the Fair Housing Act.
 HUD has a Housing Discrimination Complaint Form available to individuals who wish to register a complaint against a property owner.
-This form is available from a local HUD office (get more information here).
+This form is available online or from a local HUD office.
 The complaint should include your name and address, the name and address of the person your complaint is against, the address of the property involved, a brief description of the alleged violations, and the date on which the violation occurred.